wildenrou/plex-recommendation/README.md

 is started from Docker Compose.
 Traces are collected in Jaeger and accessible at `http://localhost:16686`.
 Metrics are available to extend by passing the `telemetry.WithMeter` option `telemetry.InitOtel()`.
 You will have to instrument metrics yourself.

+#### Disabling Telemetry
+Telemetry can be disabled by setting `DISABLE_TELEMETRY=true` in your environment.
+Note that if using `docker compose up`, the
+Jaeger container will still start.